priyanka13ds/RAG-Chatbot/README.md

 streamlit run app.py
 ```

-Open the browser and start asking questions about your document.
+The application will open in your browser, allowing you to interactively query your document.

 ---

-## 💡 Example Questions
+## 💡 Sample Queries

-* “What is this document about?”
+* What is the main topic of this document?
-* “Summarize the key points”
+* Summarize the key points.
-* “Explain this concept in simple terms”
+* Explain this concept in simple terms.
-* “What are the conclusions?”
+* What conclusions are presented?

 ---

+## 🎯 Why This Project Matters

+This project demonstrates hands-on experience with:

+- Retrieval-Augmented Generation (RAG) system design
+- Vector similarity search for semantic information retrieval
+- Integration of locally hosted large language models for cost-efficient inference
+- End-to-end GenAI application development, from data ingestion to user-facing interface

+It reflects real-world engineering considerations such as data privacy, reproducibility, and modular system design.

+---

 ## 🔮 Future Enhancements

-* Source citation display
+- Source citation and document traceability
-* Multi-PDF support
-* Chat history UI
-* Dockerization
+- Multi-document ingestion and indexing
+- Enhanced chat history visualization
+- Dockerized deployment
-* FastAPI backend
+- FastAPI backend for scalable serving

 ---